Skip to content

 weighted_detector.fit(X_train)

-# Compare on shifted test data
+# Compare on shifted test data using the current one-step API

-from scipy.stats import false_discovery_control
+from nonconform.enums import Pruning

-print(f"Standard conformal detections: {(standard_fdr < 0.05).sum()}")
+print(f"Standard conformal detections: {standard_mask.sum()}")

-print(f"Weighted conformal detections: {(weighted_fdr < 0.05).sum()}")
+print(f"Weighted conformal detections: {weighted_mask.sum()}")

 Different Aggregation Strategies